Analytics9 min read

 Tier 3: Leading indicators (early signals of progress)

-These metrics move before traffic/rankings improve.
-Track them to verify effort is working.
+These metrics move before traffic and rankings improve.
+Track them to verify your effort is producing results.

 Impressions